Savings any way you go

 Sample HotelAshling Hotel

-Pick up your car rental at Hertz’ South Circular Road depot.
-Embark on your journey north, leaving Dublin behind.
-This morning your first stop is Tollymore Forest Park, otherwise known as ‘The Haunted Forest’ in the hit HBO series Game of Thrones, Covering 630 hectares at the foot of the Mourne Mountains.
+Pick up your car rental and embark on your journey north, leaving Dublin behind.
+This morning stop at Tollymore Forest Park, otherwise known as ‘The Haunted Forest’ covering 630 hectares at the foot of the Mourne Mountains.
 This is where Ned Stark and his sons find the direwolf pups, and where the Night’s Watch stumble upon some dismembered Wildling bodies in the snow.
 From here make your way to Castle Ward, or Winterfell.
-The Georgian farm yard has been widely used to film the outdoor courtyard scenes at Winterfell.
-Set on 820 acres this 18th century mansion and walled demense overlooks Strangford Lough.
-At Winterfell, why not hire bicycles and take a short trip to Robb Stark’s Camp at Audley’s Field & Castle.
-Dating back to the 16th century, Audley’s Castle and surrounding grounds was used as the backdrop to Robb’s Camp in Season 2, and where Jamie Lannister was imprisoned.
-After returning your bicycles to Castle Ward, journey to Belfast.
+Explore this iconic filming location set on the 820 acres estate of an 18th century mansion, with its walled demense overlooking Strangford Lough.
+Dress up in character too, enjoying an archery or an axe throwing session in the spot where Jon, Robb, and Bran shot arrows in the replica Winterfell archery range.

-HighlightsTollymore Forest Park, Mourne Mountains, Castle Ward, Winterfell, Audley’s Field & Castle, Belfast
+HighlightsTollymore Forest Park, Mourne Mountains, Castle Ward, Winterfell, Belfast

 Embark on a journey along the Antrim Coast to Cairncastle where it all began!
-It was here on the Antrim Plateau that Ned Stark beheaded the Nights Watch deserter in the opening scenes of Season 1.
-This location is also where Catelyn Stark captures Tyrion Lannister, and where Bran & Rickon Stark, Osha and Hodor embark on their journey North of the Wall.
-From Cairncastle it’s a short distance to the picturesque village Glenarm.
-This village is home to Steensons Jewellery Economusee where many of the jewelry were produced for the show, such as Daenerys dragon brooches and Joffrey’s crown.
+It was here on the Antrim Plateau that Ned Stark beheaded the Nights Watch deserter in the opening scenes of Season 1, and where Catelyn Stark captures Tyrion Lannister.
+It’s a short distance to the picturesque village Glenarm, home to Steensons Jewellery Economusee where many of the jewelry for the show was produced, such as Daenerys dragon brooches.
 You are also welcome to watch the artisans at their work.
 Make your way to Cushendall, otherwise known as ‘The Stormlands’ where Melisandra gives birth to the shadow baby in the Cushendun Caves located just beyond the village.

 Sample HotelBallygally Castle

-This morning travel ‘The King’s Road’ or known locally as The Dark Hedges on Bregagh Road outside Ballymoney.
-This beautiful avenue of beech trees, dating back to the 18th century, is one of the most photographed natural phenomena in Northern Ireland.
+This morning travel ‘The King’s Road’ or known locally as The Dark Hedges.
+This iconic avenue of beech trees, dating back to the 18th century, is one of the most photographed natural phenomena in Northern Ireland.
 The Dark Hedges is the backdrop to Ayra Stark’s escape from Kings Landing as she travels to join the Nights Watch disguised as a boy.
 Travel to Downhill Beach in County Londonderry.
-Downhill Beach stretches for 11km and is where the old gods burn on the beach at ‘Dragonstone’ in Season 2.
-En route to Londonderry City, why not visit Frank Owens in Limavady and see Door 5.
-This door puts heavy focus on the dreaded Night’s King and his followers.
-White Walkers appear by his side with an army of undead at his back.
+Downhill Beach stretches for 11km and is where the old gods burn on the beach at ‘Dragonstone’.
+On your journey to Londonderry, a vibrant city steeped in history and culture, why not visit Frank Owens in Limavady for Door 5 depicting.
+Night’s King and the White Walkers.

 Range of Hertz rental car options available from airport and city locations